mi6/ic-ui-kit/packages/angular-community-supported/README.md

 ## Testing locally

-To test the current angular output of your local repo there are numerous approaches.
+To test the current Angular output of your local repo there are numerous approaches.
 The following guide will likely be the simplest approach.
-This is useful for testing that changes made to the web components are accurately reflected in the angular wrappers and also to ensure the "add" schematic is functioning properly.
+This is useful for testing that changes made to the web components are accurately reflected in the Angular wrappers and also to ensure the "add" schematic is functioning properly.

 ### 1 - Prep the source